Kidnapping of Peggy Ann Bradnick: Prelude

 Peggy Ann was born August 16, 1948, the oldest of six children of Eugene and Mildred Bradnick.
 At the time she was kidnapped, she had a brother Jim (age 16); a sister Mary Louise (11); twin brother and sister Donnie and Debbie (9); and a sister Carol Jean (8).
 The family lived near Shade Gap, Pennsylvania, a small village in Huntingdon County.
 Peggy Ann attended Southern Huntingdon County High School.

 Hollenbaugh had been convicted of burglary in 1939 and spent the next 20 years in prison and an insane asylum.
 In 1962, he came to Shade Gap and was known as "The Bicycle Man" or "Bicycle Pete" because he rode a bicycle all around the area.

 Hollenbaugh claimed to Peggy Ann that he was responsible for several incidents prior to kidnapping her.
-In August 1964, he broke into the home of Mrs. Christine Devinney, shot a rifle out of her hand, then bound her wound and left.
+For instance, in August 1964, he broke into the home of Mrs. Christine Devinney, shot a rifle out of her hand, then bound her wound and left.
 Shortly thereafter, a woman driving on a back road was blocked by a pile of logs, whereupon a man fired a shot, breaking her baby's nursing bottle.
-On April 16, 1965 (Good Friday), Ned Price surprised a trespasser on his property, was shot, and lost a leg.
+On April 16, 1965, Ned Price surprised a trespasser on his property and was then shot, losing a leg.
 These incidents and others led to this sniper being known as "The Mountain Man".

 Kidnapping

 On May 11, 1966, as Peggy Ann and her five siblings were walking home from the school bus stop, Hollenbaugh intercepted them, grabbing Peggy Ann and dragging her into the woods.

 Leaving Mary Louise to tend to the younger children, Jim Bradnick ran home and told his father, who was home frying chicken for dinner.
 (Their mother was at a housecleaning job.)
 Eugene Bradnick went to the woods to find Peggy Ann; when he was unable to find her, he went into town to notify the police.

 Stopping in a clearing in the woods, Hollenbaugh took off his goggles and stowed them in a haversack he was carrying.
 He then took out a cheek-filler made from two wooden discs wired together.
 Peggy Ann, startled, said, "I think I know who you are," and identified him as the "Bicycle Man."
 He then removed a second jacket and pair of pants and ordered Peggy Ann to wear them over her dress, saying, "That red dress sticks out like a sore thumb."

 Hollenbaugh guided Peggy Ann under the Pennsylvania Turnpike through a culvert and out of the search area, but then became worried about his dogs and took her north of the turnpike again.
 He fetched a chain, chained her to a tree, and attempted to get his dogs, but was unsuccessful.
-Hollenbaugh instead took Peggy Ann to a cave that he had dug into an area in the Tuscarora Mountains, known as Gobbler's Knob and acquired a couple of cans of food, which he shared with her.
+Hollenbaugh instead took Peggy Ann to a cave that he had dug into an area in the Tuscarora Mountains, known as Gobbler's Knob, and acquired a couple of cans of food, which he shared with her.
 A few days later, he was able to fetch his dogs.